 the War Office in 1925.
 The idea seemed promising so the War Office

 contracted Morris Commercial Motors to build four trankettes.

 With the polarization of the idea, other companies produced their own

 interpretations of the idea.
 One of these was Carden-Loyd Tractors Ltd,

 of Sir John Carden and Vivian Loyd.
 Besides one-man vehicles they also

-proposed two-man vehicles which turned out to be a more effective and
+proposed two-man vehicles in 1926 which turned out to be a more effective and

 popular idea.
 Vickers-Armstrongs manufactured and marketed it worldwide.

 Considered a reconnaissance vehicle and a mobile machine gun position,

 the Mark VI was the final stage of development of Carden Loyd series of